luigiselmi/datascience/docs/index.md

 ## Welcome to the Data Science repository !

-This repository contains code, mostly Jupyter notebooks, about data science and statistical inference.
+This repository contains code, mostly Jupyter notebooks in Python and R, about data science and statistical inference.
 The main projects are

  - [covid19 monitoring notebook](https://github.com/luigiselmi/datascience/blob/master/python/covid19/covid19-monitoring-notebook.ipynb) is a single notebook in python that monitors the > virus in some European countries.